hpcc-systems/mysqlzlib/README.md

 # mysqlzlib
-Support for compressed data in aMySQL store
+Support for compressed data in a MySQL store